Create a simple drawing app using the Python library "TKEasyGUI"

 You will be asked for your name, so enter it.

-They will greet you.
+It will greet you.

 Next, let's create a simple drawing app.

-drawing app.py
+Drawing app.py

 https://github.com/kujirahand/tkeasygui-python/blob/main/docs/TkEasyGUI/widgets-py.md#canvas